gazoland/twitter-pipeline/README.md

 ## Technologies

 **Python**: all scripts, as well as the Airflow Dags will be written in Python.
 Requests to the Twitter API will be made with the requests library (Bearer Token needed).
+Flask is used to code the REST-API.

 **AWS**: will provide all the required cloud infrastructure.
 Services used include: